jhuddle/framework/README.md

   );
   ```

-- Templates can also create and call these classes:
+- Templates can also create and call these objects:

   `templates/layout.php`
   ```html